cogitam/mint-config/README.md

 ## Configuration

+First of all, clone this GitHub repos: `git clone https://github.com/cogitam/mint-config.git`

 ### System

 - Customize the `sudoers` file (not detailed in this repos...).
 See the [Ubuntu doc](http://doc.ubuntu-fr.org/sudoers) and [sudoers manual](http://www.sudo.ws/sudo/sudoers.man.html).